 Georgia Offers New Avenues For Criminal Record Restrictions

 You were arrested for a crime but were never convicted, nor did you ever enter a guilty plea in court.
-Now you can’t find a job, or get into college, or get an apartment because the arrest is still on your criminal history.
+Now you can’t find a job, get into college or get an apartment because the arrest is still on your criminal history.
 As of 2013, Georgia has made it easier for people with criminal records to move forward with their lives by providing more opportunities for record restriction (previously called expungement).

 Many people who were not formerly eligible, or who have been denied in the past, are now eligible to have their criminal history restricted.
 While it is not possible to completely delete or clear a criminal record in Georgia, record restriction means only law enforcement and officials in the criminal justice system can see your record — not employers, schools or landlords.